-Annex 4 Updated aeronautical L-band MES
+Figure: simplified process for aeronautical L band use

-In ECC Report 299, CEPT concluded that an acceptable minimum in-band blocking characteristic for aeronautical mobile earth station receivers from a 5 MHz broadband signal interferer (LTE) operating below 1517 MHz shall be −30 dBm above 1520 MHz.
-This limit is, then, assumed to be supported by future MES receivers to minimise any potential blocking situation and is the reference for the Phase 2 pfd limits with resilient MES receivers in CEPT countries (see liaison statement from ECC PT1 to ICAO FSMP-WG9-WP05 introduced in August 2019).
+Annex 5 Updated aeronautical L-band MES standards and equipment

 This Annex describes the elements related to the deployment of next generation aeronautical L-band MESs, to meet the new receiver blocking requirements.

-A3.1 Revision of standards for aeronautical MES receiver operating 1525-1559 MHz requiring -30 dBm blocking compliance
+A5.1 Revision of standards for aeronautical L-band MES receiver operating 1525-1559 MHz requiring -30 dBm blocking compliance

 It is important that resilient equipment, based on updated standards which take into account the new required blocking performance, is available on the market.
-Aeronautical Standards which include performance requirements in relation with L-band terminal satcom are identified in Annex 2:
+Aeronautical Standards which include performance requirements in relation with L-band terminal satcom are identified below: